ABOUT MT ZION AME CHURCH

 THE FIRST 50 YEARS 50 to 100 YEARS 100 to 150 YEARS 150 to CURRENT

 Mt.
-Zion AME Church is the first recorded African-American congregation of any denomination, and the oldest and continuous African Methodist Episcopal Church on the entire Main Line.
-The Main Line is about a 15 mile stretch of communities west of Philadelphia between Overbrook and Paoli along Route 30.
+Zion AME Church, Devon is the first recorded African American congregation of any denomination, and the oldest and continuous African Methodist Episcopal Church on the entire Main Line.
+The Main Line is about a 15-mile stretch of communities heading northwest from West Philadelphia between Overbrook and Paoli along Route 30.

 Also, Mt.
 Zion AME Church and Cemetery has the honor of being listed on the distinguished National Register of Historic Places (NRHP) on January 27, 2015.
-It is the first and only African-American entity (NRHP resource or listing) in Tredyffrin Township and is one of 313 listings in Chester County.
-“Of the over 3,000 listed individual properties and historic districts in Pennsylvania, there are at least 24 with a definite African-American connection.”
-(PA State Historic Preservation Office.)
+It is the first and only African American entity (NRHP resource or listing) in Tredyffrin Township and is one of 313 listings in Chester County.
+“Of the over 3,000 listed individual properties and historic districts in Pennsylvania, there are at least 24 with a definite African American connection.”
+(PA State Historic Preservation Office, March 2017.)
 Mt.
 Zion is one of the “at least 24.”
 Read more on page 10.

 It is noted that the seller, Jonathan (T.) Lewis was a member of the Wilberforce Anti-Slavery Society, founded in the nearby Baptist Church in the Great Valley in January 1837 by its pastor, Rev. Leonard Fletcher and residents of Berwyn and Wayne.